jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/distributed-upgrade-orchestration-process-using-the-cli.rst

     command :command:`dcmanager upgrade-strategy-show`.
 An upgrade cannot be orchestrated while upgrade orchestration is in progress.

--   Verify the size and format of the platform-backup filesystem on each subcloud.
-From the shell on each subcloud, use the following command to view the details of the file system:
+-   The size and format of the persistent filesystem, /opt/platform-backup, of each subcloud must be 30GiB (or larger) and ext4 respectively.
+From the shell on a subcloud, use the following command to view the details of its persistent file system:

     :command:`df -Th /opt/platform-backup`

-    The type must be ext4 and the size must be 9.5GB.
+    The type must be ext4 and the size must be 30GiB.
 For example, on controller-0, run the following command:

     .. code-block:: none

-        ~(keystone_admin)]$ df -Th /opt/platform-backup/ Filesystem Type Size Used Avail Use% Mounted on /dev/sda2 ext4 9.5G 51M 9.0G 1% /opt/platform-backup
+        ~(keystone_admin)]$ df -Th /opt/platform-backup
+        Filesystem  Type    Size    Used     Avail  Use%  Mounted on /dev/sda1   ext4    29G     6.9G     21G    26%   /opt/platform-backup

 -   **If a previous upgrade has been done on the subcloud**, from the shell on each subcloud, use the following command to remove the previous upgrade